Julia's Kitchen Wisdom: Inspiration

-Child's education at Le Corden Bleu cooking school in France under the tutelage of chef Max Bugnard was influential in developing Child's affinity with French cuisine.
+Child's education at Le Cordon Bleu cooking school in France under the tutelage of chef Max Bugnard was influential in developing Child's affinity with French cuisine.
 Her training and collaboration with friends Simone Beck and Louisette Betholle, whom she founded ‘L’Ecole Des Trois Gourmandes’ (The School of the Three Hearty Eaters) with in 1951, can be credited with teaching Child many of the techniques and recipes she shares in ‘Julia’s Kitchen Wisdom’.
 Child's first and only editor, Judith Jones, credits the increased interest of the American public in French culture and cuisine in the 1960s and 1970s to the success of Child's books.
 An appreciation of French cooking and the widespread popularity of Julia Child may have inspired the publishing of ‘Julia’s Kitchen Wisdom’.

 As the final book authored by Child, ‘Julia’s Kitchen Wisdom’ collates the tips and instructions offered in her previous books in a succinct and simplistic manner.
 It was inspired by the “trials, remedies, and errors” recorded in Child's own notebook and is designed to serve as a useful reference for home-cooks.
 Child's earlier books, ‘Mastering the Art of French Cooking: Volume I and II’ and ‘The Way to Cook’ were devised as comprehensive guides that offered highly detailed instruction on techniques, cooking methods, and numerous recipes to educate readers on the fundamentals of French cuisine.
 According to Child, these books were geared towards “an intelligent, reasonably sophisticated audience which likes good food and cooking”.
 ‘Julia’s Kitchen Wisdom’ is Child's most accessible book, distilling the information offered in her previous works into short explanations, methods of problem solving, and master recipes to guide readers.
 ‘Julia’s Kitchen Wisdom’ was inspired by a two-hour television special of the same name which aired in 2000 on PBS.